UoB-COMSM0166/2025-group-17/README.md

 ![GIF_20250506143013681](https://github.com/user-attachments/assets/7537bc18-af3a-466a-a933-00ef5bb445e0) </br>
 *Figure 8.
 Illustration of sprite and visual feedback*

 To achieve this, we first prepared separate sprite images for each enemy type across different levels.
-Then, instead of hardcoding sprite logic into each enemy class, we decided to use a centralized system: during room setup in `Room.js`, we dynamically assigned the correct animation frames based on the level ID.
+Then, instead of hardcoding sprite logic into each enemy class, we decided to use a centralised system: during room setup in `Room.js`, we dynamically assigned the correct animation frames based on the level ID.
 This way, for example, Level 3’s `Chaser` and `Shooter` would be linked to `window.chaserFramesL3` and `window.shooterFramesL3`, while lower levels still used the default animations.

 The actual animation is implemented using a simple frame-switching timer.
 Each enemy class (like Chaser and Shooter) has `frameCounter` and `currentFrame` attributes.
 In the `update()` function, we increase `frameCounter`, and when it exceeds a threshold (e.g., every 10 frames), we cycle to the next sprite.
 This ensures animations are smooth but not too fast, and the system is shared by all enemy types.